why should you consider private care for cataract surgery?

 Many patients have a degree of astigmatism i.e. an eye shape that is not perfectly spherical (similar to the shape of a rugby ball).
 Modern cataract surgery allows for this shape to be corrected with the aim of even better uncorrected vision (without glasses).
 This may be achieved by careful placement of surgical incisions or altering the incision type and can be useful in many patients.
 Some patients have more astigmatism than can be treated with this method and for them there are special implants, known as toric lenses that can achieve this correction.

 Toric lenses are not generally available for NHS patients and require a careful assessment process to achieve success.

 The lens is ordered direct from the manufacturer (I usually recommend the Alcon IQ Toric range) prior to the operation.
 During surgery the lens is implanted in the same way as single vision lenses but then rotated into an exact position to correct astigmatism.
-Again precision is required to achieve optimum results and I am pleased with my outcomes for this type of procedure.
-I am happy to discuss this with you if required.
+Again, precision is required to achieve optimum results and I am pleased with my outcomes for this type of procedure.
+I am happy to discuss my audits with you if required.